Data Lake vs Data Warehouse

 Image Source: BMC

 These technologies rose in popularity in the ‘60s and early ‘70s as enterprise organizations started using online applications to process retail payments, insurance claims, airline reservations, and many other kinds of transactions.
-Data was being generated rapidly and shared between computers and users, with hard disk storage and DBMS technology underpinning the entire system.
+Large amounts of data were being generated rapidly and shared between computers and users, with hard disk storage and DBMS technology underpinning the entire system.

 The 1980s saw an increase in the popularity of relational databases and the SQL query language used by relationship database management systems (RDBMS).
 Personal computing had also taken off: Organizations were assigning personal computers to their staff and moving towards a decentralized mode of data access.